 Consider Pocket Doors

-Pocket doors have been around a long time and a great space saving idea.
-They are useful when the space doesn’t allow for the standard hinge door, such as a small powder room, when the arc of door swing would otherwise catch on the sink or toilet.
+Pocket doors have been around for a long time and are a great space-saving idea.
+They are useful when the space doesn’t allow for the standard hinge door, such as a small powder room, when the arc of the door swing would otherwise catch on the sink or toilet.

 Another option would be a sliding door on a track, a project that if you’re handy enough, you could probably install on your own.